 CDFW monitors the Gold Lake Reservoir area because it contains one of the few remaining SNYLF populations in the northern extent of the species' range.
 Additionally, this population is one of the few known extant SNYLF populations in Sierra County.
 In 2001, CDFW conducted baseline VES, during which crews observed adult and subadult SNYLF at Site ID 50122, subadult SNYLF at Goose Lake (Site ID 12273), and adult SNYLF at Haven Lake (Site ID 12291) and Site 50123.
-CDFW crews surveyed the area on two occasions in 2019: 19-20 June and 2 July.
-Between the two visits, CDFW staff surveyed 17 waterbodies, including two previously unnamed and unsurveyed ponds (Site ID's 52706 and 52729; Figure 2).
+On 10 and 11 June 2020, CDFW crews surveyed 19 waterbodies in the area (Figure 2).

 Figure 2: Gold Lake Reservoir area ponds in Plumas and Tahoe National Forests (PNF and TNF), Sierra County, CA. The purple boundary line demarcates PNF (to the west and north) and TNF (to the east and south).
-Sierra Nevada Yellow-legged Frog (Rana sierrae; SNYLF) observations occurred during visual encounter surveys (VES) in 2019.
+Sierra Nevada Yellow-legged Frog (Rana sierrae; SNYLF) observations occurred during visual encounter surveys (VES) in 2020.
+SNYLF letter codes in the legend, which indicate the life stages observed during the most recent survey, are as follows: "A" = adults, "SA" = subadults, and "EM" = egg masses.
 Goose Lake is a consistent breeding site for SNYLF, whereas field crews have not observed egg masses or tadpoles in any other ponds.
 Minnows are present in most of the larger ponds in the area.
 Haven Lake may still contain Brook Trout (Salvelinus fontinalis; BK).
-CDFW regularly stocks Gold Lake Reservoir with Brown Trout (Salmo trutta) and Rainbow Trout (Oncorhynchus mykiss).
+CDFW regularly stocks Gold Lake Reservoir with Brown Trout (Salmo trutta; BN) and Rainbow Trout (Oncorhynchus mykiss; RT).
 Numbers are CDFW Site IDs.

-CDFW is interested in the Howard Pond population of Sierra Nevada yellow-legged frog (Rana Sierrae; SNYLF) because it is one of the few remaining SNYLF populations in the northern extent of the species' range.
+CDFW is interested in the Howard Pond because it contains one of the few remaining SNYLF populations in the northern extent of the species' range.
 Additionally, this population is one of the few known extant SNYLF populations in Sierra County.
 In recent years, Howard Pond has been surveyed by TNF field staff (USFS 2016).
-However, in 2019, TNF requested CDFW's assistance to survey the site.
-Therefore, on 2 July, CDFW staff surveyed Howard Pond for the first time.
-Given lingering snowpack from a big winter in 2018-2019, there was still some snow present in the surrounding landscape and water levels were high in Howard Pond.
-Therefore, CDFW staff surveyed multiple ephemeral inlets that were actively flowing during the site visit in early July (Figure 4).
+However, beginning in 2019, CDFW has assisted TNF in surveying the site.
+CDFW staff surveyed Howard Pond for the second time on 11 June 2020.
+CDFW staff surveyed the main body of the pond, but staff did not survey any of the ephemeral inlets.
+During surveys, CDFW staff only surveyed public lands owned by TNF.

 Figure 3.
-Howard Pond, Tahoe National Forest (TNF), Sierra County, CA. Sierra Nevada Yellowlegged Frog (Rana sierrae; SNYLF) observations occurred during California Department of Fish and Wildlife (CDFW) visual encounter surveys (VES) in 2019.
+Howard Pond, Tahoe National Forest (TNF), Sierra County, CA. Sierra Nevada Yellowlegged Frog (Rana sierrae; SNYLF) observations occurred during California Department of Fish and Wildlife (CDFW) visual encounter surveys (VES) in 2020.
+SNYLF letter codes in the legend, which indicate the life stages observed during the most recent survey, are as follows: "A" = adults, "M" = metamorphs, "L" = larvae, and "EM" = egg masses.
 Land shaded in yellow is owned by TNF and land without shading is privately owned.
 The parcel situated on the western side of Howard Pond is owned by Graeagle Land and Water Company.
+CDFW only surveyed areas owned by TNF.